Employee Rights When Your Job is Terminated

 The US Department of Labor, for example, has information on each law that regulates employment and advice on where and how to file a claim.
 Your state labor department may also be able to assist you, depending on state law and the circumstances.

-In addition, local bar associations often have a referral service and may even have a hotline you can call to find an employment lawyer.
+Also, local bar associations often have a referral service and may even have a hotline you can call to find an employment lawyer.
 Keep in mind that you will need to pay for an attorney's services, although some will provide the initial consultation free of charge.